priti191/E-Commerce-Customer-Behavior/README.md

- Intern ID: CITS4323
+ # Intern ID: CITS4323

-# E-Commerce Customer Behavior Analysis
+# E-Commerce-Customer-Behavior

 ## 📌 Project Overview
 This project focuses on analyzing customer behaviour in an e-commerce platform using Data Science techniques.
 The aim is to understand customer demographics, purchasing patterns, income distribution, and website engagement.